RodeTech/demo-repository/.github/templates/template-rules.md

 Thank you for your contribution!
 Your PR is greatly appreciated.
-Our team will [review it soon](https://github.com/inDriver/terraform-aws/blob/master/CONTRIBUTING.md#-pull-request-review-process).
-Please ensure it follows the [contribution guidelines](https://github.com/inDriver/terraform-aws/blob/master/CONTRIBUTING.md).